mvogelgesang/hello-data-cloud/README.md

 #### Data Cloud Prep

-Update permissions for Data Cloud Salesforce Connector
+Update permissions for Data Cloud Salesforce Connector, this can be done manually or via a script.

 ##### Manual